acailic/acailic.github.io/_notes/oca-chapter-4.md

 Test Cases Facts

-Only the access modifier or optional specifiers are allowed before the return type.
+1. Only the access modifier or optional specifiers are allowed before the return type.
 But optional specifiers are allowed in any order.

+vararg can be send like one parametar and have to be last.
+(otherway it cant be understand).

 2. Array initializer isn't allowed passing to methods.
 For example(search another in question ch 4 no 5):
 	....